Meet the Teachers

 Eloise Michael, Director of StudiesBank Street College of Education in New York City in 1998.
 She has an undergraduate degree in math from Bard College and also loves poetry.
 Eloise taught in the public school system before coming to Four Winds in 2007.

-At Four Winds, Eloise leads daily poetry and writing, and helps students with all academic work during the morning work period.
+At Four Winds, Eloise leads daily poetry and writing and helps students with their academic work during the morning work period.
 She also plans and teaches the science experiments and discussions in the afternoons.
 Click here to contact Eloise with questions regarding admissions or other administrative matters.

 Becca Lipton, TeacherUniversity of Massachusetts Amherst in 2014.
-She teaches after school music lessons at Pioneer Valley Regional School and Belchertown High School.
-She started teaching at Four Winds in 2015.
+She teaches private music lessons and used to teach in the public school system before coming to Four Winds in 2015.

 At Four Winds, Becca helps students with academic work during the morning work period, and plans and teaches humanities discussions in the afternoons.
-She also manages the school's Facebook and instagram pages, as well as this website.
-You may contact her by sending Four Winds a message via Facebook.
+She also manages the school's Facebook as well as this website.
+You may contact her by sending Four Winds School a message via Facebook.

-Hattie Archbald, Latin TeacherUniversity of Massachusetts Amherst in 2017.
-Hattie also earned her associate's degree in early childhood education from Greenfield Community College in 2013, and works as an assistant teacher at the UMass Daycare.
+Hattie Adastra, Latin TeacherUniversity of Massachusetts Amherst in 2017.
+Hattie also earned her associate's degree in early childhood education from Greenfield Community College in 2013, and worked as an assistant teacher at the UMass Daycare from 2013-2017.
 She has been teaching at Four Winds since 2015.

 About the Founder